duhast/openhab-addons/bundles/org.openhab.binding.mikrotik/README.md

 * `password` _(required text)_ - The user password to access the RouterOS device
 * `refresh` _(optional integer)_ [Default: `10`] - The refresh interval in seconds to poll the RouterOS device

-**All things provided by this binding requires a working bridge to be set up.**
+**All things provided by this binding require a working bridge to be set up.**

 ### Bridge Channels